Promoting British Values

 Individual Liberty

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our e-Safety and PSHE lessons.
+As a school we educate and provide boundaries for pupils to make choices safely, through an environment where pupils are allowed to consider and follow their choices and an empowering curriculum.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our Digital Safety and PSHE lessons.
 Whether it be through choice of learning challenge, of how they record, of participation in our extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Mutual Respect and Tolerance of those of Different Faiths and Beliefs

 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.
-Mersey Park is situated in an area which is not greatly culturally diverse, therefore we place a great emphasis on promoting diversity with the children.
-Assemblies are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
+We place a great emphasis on promoting the value of diversity with our children through the delivery of the No Outsiders programmes.
+Assemblies are regularly planned to address diversity either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
 Our RE and PSHE teaching reinforce this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
-Each year all pupils participate in diversity, multi-cultural and multi-faith projects.

 We provide the children of MPPS lots of opportunities and enrichment activities to incorporate the British Values into the curriculum.
 If you would like to find out more about this please click on this link.